dclfbk/alpinehutsustainability/docs/state_of_the_art.md

 💡 The first joint congress of the “Trails and Cartography” (SOSEC) and “Mountain Huts and Alpine Works” (SOROA) functional units, held in Trento on 14 and 15 January 2023, confirmed the commitment of the CAI to the future of alpine mountain huts, in light of the climate crisis and the changes taking place in mountain tourism.
 The ideas that emerged at the national level, particularly on the issues of sustainability and water resource management.

----
----
+## TOPIC: Eco-tourism
+📝 Nepal, S. K. (2002).
+Mountain Ecotourism and Sustainable Development: Ecology, Economics, and Ethics.
+Mountain Research and Development, 22(2), 104–109.

+💡 Definition of eco-tourism and overview of the trends in mountain ecotourism in developed and developing countries.

+🆒 Environmental impacts of tourism and need for criteria and indicators.

 ## TOPIC: Measuring Sustainability

 📝 Stubelj Ars, M., & Bohanec, M. (2010).
 Towards the ecotourism: A decision support model for the assessment of sustainability of mountain huts in the Alps.
 Journal of Environmental Management, 91(12), 2554–2564. https://doi.org/10.1016/j.jenvman.2010.07.006

 💡 Proposes a Decision Support Model for assessing the sustainability and ecotourism state of mountain huts in the Slovenian Alps.
 Decision Support Systems (DSSs) are interactive computer-based systems intended to help decision makers utilize data and models to identify and solve problems and make decisions.
 This paper proposes a **qualitative multi-attribute model** that characterizes the sustainability of a hut on various aspects (energy, accessibility, etc.) by using hierarchically structured attributes.
 DSS is implemented on the Dexi software for 4 chosen mountain huts.

 🆒 The attributes used seem like a complete and feasible way to assess the level of sustainability.
 Their approach is purely qualitative, perhaps inspiration can be taken for a defining a quantitative indicator.

 ---
 📝 Mila Gandino.
 (2014).
 Il contributo dell’analisi multicriteri spaziale nella gestione sostenibile della rete di rifugi del CAI: il caso della provincia di Sondrio.
 Politecnico di Milano.